B.S./M.S. in Aerospace Engineering

 Degree Type

-For students admitted in the B.S./M.S. program, a maximum of 8 graduate credits may be double counted toward both the undergraduate and graduate degrees.
+The combined B.S./M.S. program in Aerospace Engineering is available for undergraduate students currently enrolled at WPI and can typically be completed in approximately five years of study.
+When applying to this program, students must indicate whether they intend to pursue the thesis or non-thesis option.
+Both options require the completion of 30 graduate credit hours, with a maximum of 8 graduate credits to be double counted toward both the undergraduate and graduate degrees.
 Double counted graduate credits must be in courses, including graduate-level independent study and special topics.
 A maximum of 4 out of the 8 credits can be double-counted in 4000-level courses from Engineering, Basic Science or Mathematics.
 A grade of B or better is required for any course to be double counted toward both degrees.

 Students enrolled in a BS/MS degree program must complete the Bachelor's and Master's Degree Course Designation Form and have the form signed by the department Graduate Coordinator or Department Head.
 The form can be found on the registrar's website.

-Students intending to graduate with a BS/MS degree at the same time should submit the Bachelor's and Master's Degree Course Designation Form to the registrar's office in the same semester they intend to graduate.
+Students intending to graduate with a BS/MS degree at the same time should complete the Bachelor's and Master's Degree Course Designation Form to the registrar's office in the same semester they intend to graduate.
 Otherwise, the form should be submitted during the first semester after a student completes their Bachelor's Degree.

 Academic Advising